 Radford Lake is the inland extension of Hooe Lake; the causeway means it is now brackish water rather than fully tidal.

 This last section gives some good long-range views of Dartmoor over to the left.
-The route has now arrived on the edge of the old village of Staddiscombe.
+The route has now arrived at the edge of the old village of Staddiscombe.

 This quiet and peaceful track, running alongside a stream much of its route, was once the main access road into Bovisand.